-For secured loans, including mortgage and home equity loans, we generally lend up to 70% of the collateral value (except in areas of high speculation designated by the government where we generally limit our lending to 40% of the appraised value of collateral) minus the value of any lien or other security interest that is prior to our security interest.
+For secured loans, including mortgage and home equity loans, we generally lend up to 70% of the collateral value (except in certain regulated areas designated by the government where we generally limit our lending to 50% of the appraised value of collateral, and for first-time homebuyers, we may lend up to 80% of the appraised value of collateral) minus the value of any lien or other security interest that is prior to our security interest.
 In calculating the collateral value for real estate for such secured consumer loans (which principally consists of residential properties), we generally use the fair value of the collateral as appraised by KB Land, the Korea Real Estate Board or other external appraisal experts, which is collated in our Credit Wizard system.
 We generally revalue collateral on a periodic basis.
-As of December 31, 2021, the revaluation frequency was every year for real estate (with apartments being revalued every month, subject to the availability of certain specified market value information), every year for equipment, every month for deposits and every week for stocks listed on a major Korean stock exchange.
+As of December 31, 2022, the revaluation frequency was every year for real estate (with apartments being revalued every month, subject to the availability of certain specified market value information), every year for equipment, every month for deposits and every week for stocks listed on a major Korean stock exchange.